sergeyglazyrindev/asceticcmdrunner/README.rst

     register_command('test', TestCommand)

-register_command registers specific command and handler for this command.
+**register_command** registers specific command and handler for this command.
-You commands should implement execute method.
+Your commands should implement execute method.
 Better to inherit from BaseCommand.
 But as it is ascetic, you can simply pass class with execute method implemented.
 That's all!